-In this study, survey participants will be recruited through personal and professional networks who will be asked to share the survey information and link with prospective participants.
-In addition, participants will be recruited through direct positing on the social media sites, websites, and in emails.
-Subjects will be asked to anonymously provide their perspectives and opinions through both forced-choice and open-ended questions in an online survey housed in Qualtrics through Wright State University.
-Because this study is only about a specific segment of Generation Z students (those born 1995-2001), only those who fall in this birth range will be eligible for this study.
-There will be a screening question at the beginning of the survey to determine those who meet the qualifications.
-Once data is collected, it will be analyzed both quantitatively and qualitatively by both investigators.
-The survey should take approximately 15 minutes to complete during only one time period.
+In this study, survey participants were recruited through personal and professional networks who will be asked to share the survey information and link with prospective participants.
+In addition, participants were recruited through direct posting on social media sites, websites, and in emails.
+Subjects were asked to anonymously provide their perspectives and opinions through both forced-choice and open-ended questions in an online survey housed in Qualtrics through Wright State University.
+Because this study was only about a specific segment of Generation Z students (those born 1995-2001), only those who fall in this birth range were eligible for this study.
+There was a screening question at the beginning of the survey to determine those who met the qualifications.
+Once data was collected, it was analyzed both quantitatively and qualitatively by both investigators.

 Click here for a copy of the Wright State University IRB approval letter.